-New River Gorge National River, Bluestone National Scenic River, and Gauley River National Recreation Area lie at the core of the globally significant Appalachian forest, and New River Gorge contains the most diverse flora of any river gorge in central and southern Appalachia.
-Besides providing essential habitat for endangered mammals, rare birds and amphibians, a dedicated botanist could find 1383 different species of plants in the boundaries of the New River Gorge National River.
+Bluestone National Scenic River, New River Gorge National Park and Preserve, and Gauley River National Recreation Area lie at the core of the globally significant Appalachian forest, and New River Gorge contains the most diverse flora of any river gorge in central and southern Appalachia.
+Besides providing essential habitat for endangered mammals, rare birds and amphibians, these river gorges support a tremendous diversity of plant species.

-The reason for this great diversity of plants stems from the varied topography of the gorge, the northern flow of the New River that provides a pathway for southern plants to migrate and grow on the lower elevation riverbanks, and the fact that West Virginia was spared from glacial activity, thereby providing a refuge for more northern plant species in the areas higher elevations.
+The reason for this great diversity of plants stems from the varied topography of the gorges, the northeasterly flow of the Bluestone River that provides a pathway for southern plants to migrate and grow on the lower elevation riverbanks, and the fact that West Virginia was spared from glacial activity, thereby providing a refuge for more northern plant species in the areas higher elevations.

 Biologists classify the forest of the gorge as mixed mesophytic, a forest that generally receives a moderate amount of moisture.
 This classification can also be broken down into types of forest communities.